 It is interesting to note that a regular parking space in the US covers about 28 square meters, which is comparable to:

 The Excess of Parking in the US

-In the US, nearly a third of a cities’ surface area is covered by parking facilities which are most often underutilized.
+In the US, nearly a third of a city’s surface area is covered by parking facilities which are most often underutilized.
 Despite spending millions on building garages, they lie unused for the most part of the day.
-It’s easy to observe that large pieces of land often in prime urban locations is being wasted to fulfill minimum parking requirements mandated by the policymakers.
+It’s easy to observe that large pieces of land often in prime urban locations are being wasted to fulfill minimum parking requirements mandated by the policymakers.